griffda/PROCESS-/documentation/proc-pages/development/debugging.md

 ### Breakpoints

-Adding breakpoints is the most universally useful part of
+Adding breakpoints is the most universally useful part of debugging:

 ```bash
 gdb python